Francis Crozier: In popular culture

 Francis Crozier appears as a character and the primary narrator of the 2007 best-selling novel, The Terror by Dan Simmons, a fictionalized account of Franklin's lost expedition, as well as the 2018 television adaptation, where Crozier is portrayed by Jared Harris.

+Crozier was adapted into Marvel Comics by writer Bill Mantlo in his run on the Canadian superhero team-book Alpha Flight, as the supervillain Pestilence.